mertnuhoglu/study/pg/anki_study_postgresql.md

 %

-clozeq
 active

 ___

-## how to create new database from terminal
+## pgs01: how to create new database from terminal

 ··  `` psql _c '{{c1::CREATE DATABASE}} library OWNER = {{c2::superuser}}'  `` <br>